MikroElektronika/mikrosdk_click_v2/clicks/vibromotor4/README.md

 \mainpage Main Page

 ---
-# Vibro Motor 4 click
+# Vibro Motor 4 Click

 > Vibro Motor 4 Click is a compact add-on board that makes an ideal solution for adding simple haptic feedback in any design.
 This board features the G1040003D, a coin-sized linear resonant actuator (LRA) that generates vibration/haptic feedback from Jinlong Machinery & Electronics, Inc. Driven by a flexible Haptic/Vibra driver, the DRV2605, G1040003D vibrates in the Z-axis, which is perpendicular to the face of the vibration motor.
 It draws a maximum of 170mA while producing the highest G force/vibration energy of 2 GRMS.